mehmetalici/udacity-data-structures/README.md

-# udacity-data-structures
+# Udacity Data Structures & Algorithms, Project 2: Show Me The Data Structures

-Answers for the Project 2: Show Me the Data Structures of the Data Structures and Algorithms Course offered by Udacity.
+Answers for the Project 2 Show Me the Data Structures of the Data Structures and Algorithms Course offered by Udacity.

-## Explanations
+## Performance Analysis
+The analysis for each answer is provided in the following sections.

-Below is found the explanations for each answer.
-It does not include a detailed walkthrough of the code, but provides a reasoning behind the decisions taken.
+It does not include a detailed walk-through of the code, but provides a reasoning behind the decisions taken.
 For example, reasons for choosing a data structure as well as the efficiencies of the solutions.

 ## Problem 1: Least Recently Used (LRU) Cache
 The entries to the cache are given as key-value pairs.
 Therefore, these entries are cached, i.e kept, using a dictionary which provides get and set operations in constant time, i.e O(1).